 I already bought The Angel of Darkness and therefore will read it and report back on it.
 However, since the Alienist is not about aliens from outer space, and is not science fiction, I am not going to relate it to the other books in the subject line of this post.

-Red Shirts, by John Scalzi, is a hilarious novel about Star Trek like characters that come to life in an alternative universe and travel back in time to our universe to confront the actors and producers of their show and demand that they stop writing bad science fiction and stop killing off characters from dramatic effect.
+Red Shirts, by John Scalzi, is a hilarious novel about Star Trek like characters that come to life in an alternative universe and travel back in time to our universe to confront the actors and producers of their show and demand that they stop writing bad science fiction and stop killing off characters for dramatic effect.
 I have wanted to write a novel like this but could not get around copyright laws.
 Scalzi does so neatly but only referencing Star Trek and makes his novel about another science fiction space opera show written in 2012 called Chronicles of the Intrepid, a made up show.
 He flatly denies that Chronicles of the Intrepid is based on SG-Universe.

-Red Shirts is a fast read and lots of fun and though in the CODAS he goes off the writing deep end, a la Milan Kundera The Art of the Novel and his whole the novel is dead dead schtick so why not stick an scene play in the middle of your book or a collage or a list of random words, it’s still worth reading.
+Red Shirts is a fast read and lots of fun and though in the CODAS he goes off the writing deep end, a la Milan Kundera The Art of the Novel and his whole the novel is dead dead schtick so why not stick a scene play in the middle of your book or a collage or a list of random words, it’s still worth reading.

 I did not get freaked out until CODA II which is written in the second person, borrowing a page out of Italo Calvino’s seminal, blockbuster book If on a Winter’s Night a Traveler, more on this later, and it described the car accident I had in 1983 perfectly until it got to the part about the motorcycle.
 I was disappointed this CODA veered off from my actual experience and somewhat relieved.
 I was not ready to become a character in one of Scalzi’s novels.